getkin/kin-openapi/README.md

 	s := len(xs)
 	m := make(map[string]struct{}, s)
 	for _, x := range xs {
-		// The input slice is coverted from a JSON string, there shall
-		// have no error when covert it back. key, _ := json.Marshal(&x)
+		key, _ := json.Marshal(&x)
 		m[string(key)] = struct{}{}
 	}